ais-one/cookbook/docs/deployment/home.md

 In Mongo Atlas
 - create mongo atlas account

-### Bacekend - example-app
+### Backend - node-express

-In example-app folder
+In node-express folder

-1. set package.json "config.env" = "uat"
-2. place service account json file into secrets folder
+1. place service account json file into secrets folder
-3. set the mongodb info in config/secrets/uat.env.js
+2. set the mongodb info in config/secrets/uat.env.js
-4. set the CORS to allow frontend origin from the frontend setup
+3. set the CORS to allow frontend origin from the frontend setup

 ```bash
 # on windows, need to use bash shell